DanHerman212/streaming-systems/readme.md

 As a frequent passenger of the ACE subway line, I answered a few common questions I was curious about:<br>
 - What is the average time between train arrivals on the ACE line during a weekday?<br>
 - What are the top 10 busiest stations on the ACE line?<br>
-- What is the average idle time per station on the ACE line?<br>
+- What is the average idle time per station on the ACE line?<br><br>
 Queries can be found in the [sql folder](/5-sql) folder.<br>

 ## Avg Time Between Trains and Frequency